 Stumbling, perhaps accidentally, onto some Mexican village fiesta may prove to be the highlight of your travels.
 Everywhere, from the remotest indigenous village to the most sophisticated city suburb, devotes at least one day annually to partying.
 Usually it’s in honour of the local saint’s day, but many fiestas have pre-Christian origins and any excuse – from harvest celebrations to the coming of the rains – will do.

-Even the tiniest village in Mexico has an annual fiesta, usually on the day of the town’s patron saint.
-Fiestas usually last at least a couple of days and often involve some blend of rodeos, bullfights, dancing, fried snacks, carnival rides, fireworks and processions around the church.
+Even the tiniest village in Mexico has an annual fiesta.
+They usually last at least a couple of days and often involve some blend of rodeos, bullfights, dancing, fried snacks, carnival rides, fireworks and processions around the church.
 They offer a great opportunity to see indigenous dances – such as the Danza de los Viejitos (Dance of the Little Old Men) in Michoacán, or the feather-bedecked quetzales in Cuetzalan, Puebla.

 Below we have listed the most important nationwide fiestas.

 In addition to these, there are plenty of lesser local festivals.
 Traditional dances and music form an essential part of almost every fiesta, and most include a procession behind some revered holy image or a more celebratory secular parade with fireworks.
 No two fiestas will be quite the same.
 The Catholic saints’ calendar provides countless opportunities for celebrating, with many of the biggest events observed with a combination of religious fervour and all-out partying.

 New Year Jan 1.
 Still largely an occasion to spend with family, the actual hour being celebrated with the eating of grapes.